This post was most recently updated on December 1st, 2020

 Do Kunekune pigs root?

-Kune Kune pigs have very upturned noses, with some variance amongst the breed.
+Kune Kune pigs have very upturned noses, with some variance amongst the individuals in the breed.
 These upturned noses, when put to the ground mean that the mouth hits the ground first rather than the nose.

 This means that MOST Kunekune will not root the ground IF they have sufficient grass to graze on.